VanessaLiaw021/regex-tutorial/gist-template.md

 + and {}
 ```

-To understand quantifiers a little better, the + symbol is consider a greedy quantifier.
+To understand quantifiers a little better, the `+` symbol is consider a greedy quantifier.
 It will allow repeats of the previous items one or more.
-But in this case, the + symbol which will connect the user email name + email service provider + .com after.
+The `+` symbol which will connect the user email name + email service provider + .com after.
+In most cases `+` it is used for allowing repeats of the preceding token.
+Meaning it will allow duplicates of letters, numbers, and special characters to put it in a more simple explantation.

-As for the quanitifer {2, 6}, it represent the certain range of the characters that user can have.
+As for the quanitifer `{2, 6}`, it represent the certain range of the characters that user can have.
 The minimum character would be 2 and the maximum character would be 6.
-This quantifier is only for this snippet of regex, [a-z\.].
+This quantifier is only for this snippet of regex, `[a-z\.]`.
+This part of the expression will only allow to be a length of 2-6.

+Sometime you might see brackets with just a single number, like this example `{2}`, this mean that it will match the pattern number of times.

 ### Grouping Constructs

-Group constructs are consider the regex in the ().
+Group constructs are consider the regex in the `()`.
 They represent should be capture in the inputted string.
-Inside the (), you are allow to add like quantifiers inside the ().
-For example, as mention before, you can add the symbol + or add a range for your regex.
+Inside the `()`, you are allow to add like quantifiers inside the `()`.
+For example, as mention before, you can add the symbol `+` or add a range for your regex.

 ```
 ([a-z0-9_\.-]+) and ([\da-z\.-]+) and ([a-z\.]{2,6})
 ```

-First, we start with this section of regex, ([a-z0-9_\.-]+).
+First, we start with this section of regex, `([a-z0-9_\.-]+)`.
 This will match the email username.
-Next, we start with this section of regex, ([\da-z\.-]+).
+Next, we start with this section of regex, `([\da-z\.-]+)`.
 This will match the email service provider, such as gmail, yahoo, outlook, etc.

-Lastly, we look at ([a-z\.]{2,6}).
+Lastly, we look at `([a-z\.]{2,6})`.
 This will match the top level domain, such as .com, .net., .gov, and etc. In the next section, I will explain the characters in the (), which are known as subexpression.

 ### Bracket Expressions

 As we mention before, this section I will explain that is happening in the ().
+Bracket expression are consider the set of pattern you want to match in your regex.
+For example, you can decide if you want uppercase, lowercase, numbers, or special characters to the email, username, or password.
+Well, in this case, we are focusing on setting the expression to validate the email.

 ```
 ([a-z0-9_\.-]+) and ([\da-z\.-]+) and ([a-z\.]{2,6})
 ```

-Let's take a look at the first expression in this regex, ([a-z0-9_\.-]+).
+Let's take a look at the first expression in this regex, `([a-z0-9_\.-]+)`.
 As we can see, within the (), we see something call a bracket expression, [].
-The bracket indicates a set of characters that we're trying to match in the expression.
 Let's start with the a-z, this can include any characters between a-z in the email.
 Often, we will also see 0-9, which is similar to a-z, but instead it including any numbers between 0-9.
 Next, we see a dash (-) and hyphen (_), this mean that in the email address it can include hypen and dash.
 The hypen and dash are consider special charcters.
 Special characters are consider non-alphanumeric charcters.

-Now, let take a look at the next expression ([\da-z\.-]+).
+Now, let take a look at the next expression `([\da-z\.-]+)`.
 As we can see, there is another [] in this expression, where it is matching the email service provider, that can include alphabet from a-z. and can include a dash.
-In the next section, we will learn about the \d and \ .
+In the next section, we will learn about the `\d` and `\` .

-Lastly, we take a look at ([a-z\.]{2,6}).
+Lastly, we take a look at `([a-z\.]{2,6})`.
 There is another bracket inside of this expression, but we seen it all.
 It only will allow alphabet between a-z.
-Again, I will explain what the \ in the next section called Character Escapes.
+Again, I will explain what the `\` in the next section called Character Escapes.

 ### Character Classes

-Now, learning about character classes, which is the expression below, the \d.
+Now, learning about character classes, which is the expression below, the `\d`.
+Character classes are any character from a character class that is defined by a regex can appear in an input string to complete a match.

 ```
 \d
 ```

-In this tutorial it is seen in this expression ([\da-z\.-]+) where again it matching the email service provider.
-The meaning of \d is it matches any digit from 0-9, specifically arabic numeral.
+In this tutorial it is seen in this expression `([\da-z\.-]+)` where again it matching the email service provider.
+The meaning of `\d` is it matches any digit from 0-9, specifically arabic numeral.
+It is similar to the `[0-9]` that we discussed before.

 ### Character Escapes